EngineHub/WorldGuard/README.txt

     this is an easier way to do it (this way also prints a more friendly message than if you used the 'tell' action of the blacklist).

+- login-protection (def.
+3)
+    Number of seconds to keep a player invincible when the player joins.

+- spawn-protection (def.
+0)
+    Number of seconds to keep a player invincible when the player spawns.
+    This does not apply to players joining the server.

+- kick-on-death (def. false)
+    Kick players when they die (and respawn).
+This is to work around the issues of invisible players when players die.

 - log-console (def. true)
     For blacklist log actions, print to console.